hoangduytran/blender-manual/manual/render/eevee/render_settings/indirect_lighting.rst

 *****************

-While not strictly correct, all lighting that is not coming straight out from a light object is considered as indirect lighting in Eevee.
+While not strictly correct, all lighting that is not coming straight out from a light object is considered as indirect lighting in EEVEE.
 That means distant :term:`HDRI` lighting (or World) is considered as indirect lighting.
 Mesh objects using an Emission node are also considered as indirect lighting.

-In Eevee, indirect lighting is separated into two component: Diffuse and Specular.
+In EEVEE, indirect lighting is separated into two component: Diffuse and Specular.
 Both have different needs and representation.
 For efficiency, the indirect lighting data is precomputed on demand into a static lighting cache.